 Another behavioral therapy treatment option that is frequently used to treat the symptoms of PTSD.
 This form of therapy is primarily geared towards reducing anxiety and fear.
 Doing this helps the patient stay away from negative thoughts and feelings that can potentially cause the individual to exhibit unstable behaviors that may harm themselves or others.

-This form of behavioral therapy is relatively new and is basically based on the idea that an individual’s feelings of pain and suffering come not from the specific experience it relates to but by the actions done to avoid those painful emotions.
+This form of behavioral therapy is relatively new and is basically based on the idea that an individual’s feelings of pain and suffering come not from the specific traumatic experience but by the actions done to avoid those painful emotions.
 The ultimate goal during the acceptance and commitment therapy process is growing to be able to manage the traumatic thoughts and feelings instead of just continually trying to avoid or escape that pain.
 Successfully doing this results in the ability to live a healthy and meaningful life.

+The safety of our patients is our top priority.
+We want to create a space where you dont have to be ashamed to get treatment for any mental health condition.
 Don’t let you or your loved one be affected by their horrible experiences any longer.
 Our PTSD Treatment at Southern California Sunrise Recovery Center offers top-of-the-line treatment for Post Traumatic Stress Disorder.

 Cognitive Behavioral Therapy (CBT) is the most common form of psychotherapy for an individual with PTSD.
 It can be found to be the most effective treatment of PTSD both in the short term and long term.